myersg86/do-letsencrypt-centos/do-letsencrypt-centos.md

 Could not connect to Redis at 127.0.0.1:6379: Connection refused
 ```

-Learn about formatting commands and terminal output at https://do.co/style#code

 Key presses should be written in ALLCAPS with in-line code formatting: `ENTER`.

 Use a plus symbol (+) if keys need to be pressed simultaneously: `CTRL+C`.